Nellak2017/plan-weave/README.md

 - Simple or Full Task Views
 - Task Searching and Sorting
 - Pagination for large task sets
+- Play or Pause tasks to have accurate Task Times

 ### ⏱️ Time & Efficiency Tools
 - Real-time Task Efficiency % display